dotnet/aspire-samples/README.md

 ## License

-.NET (including the aspire-samples repo) is licensed under the MIT license.
+.NET (including the aspire-samples repo) is licensed under the [MIT license](./LICENSE).

+## Disclaimer

+The sample applications provided in this repository are intended to illustrate individual concepts that may be beneficial in understanding the underlying technology and its potential uses.
+These samples may not illustrate best practices for production environments.

+The code is not intended for operational deployment.
+Users should exercise caution and not rely on the samples as a foundation for any commercial or production use.
+See [ASP.NET Core security topics](https://learn.microsoft.com/aspnet/core/security/) for more information on security concerns related to hosting ASP.NET Core applications.

 ## Contributing